Syllabus for Math 7

 The Error Analysis is a vital part of understanding the lesson content.

-The quiz error analysis requires that each error on the Quiz have a detailed correct solution, showing all the math steps, with written explanations to each step (show your work).
+The error analysis requires that each error on the Quiz have a detailed correct solution, showing all the math steps, with written explanations to each step (show your work).
 This is a way to make sure that the student understands how to solve this type of problem.
-Because, this type of problem will come up again in the future.
-And future work depends on the student being able to solve Quiz-type problems.
+Because, this type of problem will come-up again as part of future math questions.
 This is called scaffolding(students need to learn the fundamental skills before they can understand the higher level math).

 Note: All quizzes require an Error Analysis.